apostrophecms/apostrophe-documentation/docs/getting-started/apostrophe-cli.md

 ```

 ::: tip NOTE
-Apostrophe expects widget modules to end with `-widgets`, so the CLI will
-automatically append `-widgets` to the end of your module name for you.
+The CLI will automatically append `-widgets` to the end of your module name for
+you.
+Apostrophe expects widget modules to end with `-widgets` when they are used
+in templates.
 :::

 You will then need to register this widget module in `app.js` so it is
-available in your project code.
+available to your project.
 The same is true for all commands that generate
 specific or general module types.

 ```javascript